deginner/desw/README.md

 ##### System Dependencies

-`libssl-dev`, `python-dev`, and `libffi-dev` are expected to be installed, which can be accomplished with:
+The OpenSSL, Python and libffi development files are required,  which can be accomplished on Debian based systems with:

 `apt-get install libssl-dev python-dev libffi-dev`